LanderMoerkerke/camera-feed-object-detector-tf-serve/README.md

     │   ├── utils                           # Helper functions from TODO
     |   |   └── utils.py                    # Functions to create detection boxes
     │   └── feed.py                         # Gets a video feed, predicts ands shows the detections
+    │
+    ├── Pipfile                             # Defenition of our Python environment └── config                              # Defenition of our Python environment

 ## Dependencies